typst/typst/tests/typ/compiler/ops-invalid.typ

 #(+([] + []))

 ---
-// Error: 3-6 cannot apply unary '-' to string
+// Error: 3-6 cannot apply '-' to string
 #(-"")

 ---